Tomographic constraint on anisotropic cosmic birefringence: Data and simulations

 For our analysis, the polarization map uses a Galactic mask, and therefore, the diagonal filtering described earlier is not optimal.
 To address this, we obtain $\ol{E}_{\l m}$ and $\ol{B}_{\l m}$ through a more optimal method, as detailed in Eq.~(2.11) of Ref.~\cite{Lonappan:LiteBIRD-lens}.
 In this calculation, we use an estimate of the noise power spectrum for the noise covariance matrix, which is derived from the auto- and cross-power spectra of the detector-split data.
 In the quadratic estimator, the $B$-mode multipoles at $2\leq\l'\leq128$ are used.
 The estimator automatically removes the $E$-mode multipole at $\l\geq 11$ as $f_{\ell L\ell'}^{\alpha,{\rm rei}}$ contains $\tCEE_{\l,{\rm rei}}$, leaving us to use the $E$-mode multipole at $2\leq\l\leq 10$.

 We evaluate the mean-field bias by averaging over the standard simulation realizations.
-Note that mean-field bias is also induced by the miscalibration angle \cite{Namikawa:2020:biref}, which is not included in the simulations provided by the Planck collaboration.
+Note that mean-field bias is also induced by the miscalibrated polarization angle \cite{Namikawa:2020:biref}, which is not included in the simulations provided by the Planck Collaboration.
 We test this effect by rotating the polarization map in the simulation as we discuss in the next section.

 In practice, partial sky coverage introduces mixing between different multipoles, and the diagonal normalization does not provide an accurate normalization.
 To correct for this, we follow the approach used in CMB lensing analyses.
-We first reconstruct $\alpha$ from a simulation that includes non-zero anisotropic birefringence.
+We first reconstruct $\alpha$ from a masked simulation that includes nonzero anisotropic birefringence.
 Next, we cross-correlate the input $\alpha$ with the reconstructed $\alpha$ and rescale the normalization at each $L$ so that the cross-power spectrum agrees with the input birefringence power spectrum.

 From the reconstructed $\alpha$, we estimate the cosmic birefringence spectrum following Ref.~\cite{Namikawa:2016:biref-est}.
 The power spectrum of the estimator defined in \eq{Eq:aest} is a four-point function and is decomposed into the disconnected and connected parts.
-The disconnected part, $N_L^{(0)}$, is non-zero even in the absence of birefringence.
-We evaluate the disconnected bias using the realization-dependent approach \cite{Namikawa:2020:biref} and subtract it from the power spectrum of the estimator.
-The N1 is evaluated using simulation from the non-zero birefringence simulations.
-We also regard the residual power spectrum in the PR4 standard simulation as other biases from the connected four-point function, $N^{\rm MC}_L$, arising from lensing \cite{Namikawa:2016:biref-est}, partial-sky coverage, and noise.
+The disconnected part, $N_L^{(0)}$, is nonzero even in the absence of birefringence.
+We evaluate the disconnected bias using the realization-dependent approach as defined in Eq.~(27) of Ref.~\cite{Namikawa:2016:biref-est} and subtract it from the power spectrum of the estimator.
+The N1 bias related to the connected part of the trispectrum is estimated using the simulations with nonzero birefringence.
+We also consider the residual power spectrum in the PR4 standard simulation as additional bias from the connected four-point function, $N^{\rm MC}_L$, arising from lensing \cite{Namikawa:2016:biref-est}, partial-sky coverage, and noise.
+We subtract all these terms from the power spectrum of the estimator to extract the power spectrum of the anisotropic cosmic birefringence signal as described in Eq.~(33) of Ref.~\cite{Namikawa:2016:biref-est}.